Zim-Zam Agenda 2025

 Permanent Secretary, Ministry of Energy & Power Development, Zimbabwe

-Acting CEO, Rural Electrification Authority (REA), Zambia
+Acting Director, Engineering Services, Rural Electrification Authority (REA), Zambia

 Askwar Hilonga